Applied Management Courses

 5 Credits

-This is a survey course focused on managerial skills development.
-The course includes a discussion of modern management's functions, resources, and demands for those in supervisory or leadership positions with different organizations.
-Students are tasked with examining their own perspectives and developing skills of empathy, active listening, and humility to improve managerial performance.
+This is a survey course focused on managerial skills development in a global context.
+The course includes a discussion of modern management¿s functions, resources, and demands for those in supervisory or leadership positions within different cross-cultural organizations.
+Students are tasked with examining their own perspectives and developing skills of empathy, active listening, and humility to improve managerial performance while also analyzing the management of global supply chains.
 Class must be passed with a 2.0 or better to count for BAS Applied Management degree.

 Prerequisite